How important is it to have a dental accountant?

 The most common NHS Pensions problem which requires specialist knowledge is calculating the annual pension entitlement Net Pensionable Earnings (NPE).

-When the current NHS contract was introduced in 2006, the calculation basis wasn’t communicated well, and as a result most practitioners mistakenly thought that the old 43.9% basis continued to apply.
-As a consequence, a significant minority of associates have had their NPE calculated incorrectly (and at too low a level) since then.
+When the current NHS contract was introduced in 2006, the calculation basis wasn’t communicated well.
+As a result, most practitioners mistakenly thought that the old 43.9% basis continued to apply, a significant minority of associates have had their NPE calculated incorrectly (and at too low a level) since then.

 Also, associates who carry out NHS work through a limited company cannot be members of the NHS Pension Scheme.